 A spinal is delivered by injection of an anesthetic into the tissue that covers your spinal cord.
 It's a fast-acting pain relief method for labor, and it requires less medicine than an epidural.
 However, it has an increased risk of side effects such as headaches or a drop in blood pressure.

 An epidural and a spinal are both forms of regional anesthesia, meaning they affect a certain region of your body (in this case, from your lower back and waist down through your toes).
-They can also be used in the case of a caesarian delivery.
+They can also be used in the case of cesarean delivery.

 General anesthesia is safe to use during childbirth, but it's rare.
 Doctors tend to only use this method in assisted birthing cases that involve an extreme or life-threatening emergency.
 That's because general anesthesia will put you completely to sleep, preventing you from pushing the baby out and will make you miss the birth of your baby.